prebid/prebid.github.io/identity/sharedid.md

 #### CMS

 Plugins are available for Wordpress and Drupal.
 Because the CMS can cache pages to improve scalability, it's impractical to extend cookies during page generation.
 Instead the plugins add a dynamic endpoint that serves back a blank pixel, and updates cookies at the same time.
-The client side script therefore needs one additional
+The client side script therefore needs one additional parameter for this URL.
+Please consult the corresponding plugin documents for default values.

 1. Wordpress : Install directly from the [Wordpress admin page](https://wordpress.org/plugins/publisher-common-id/).
 Install from [GITHUB](https://github.com/prebid/sharedid-wordpress)
 2. Drupal : Install from [Github](https://github.com/prebid/sharedid-drupal).